January 4 2022 | 8 Min Read

 But a company with a savvy captain and crew at the helm is not without options.
 The US has experienced market recessions in the past, and history shows that taking specific actions can speed up recovery and put astute wholesalers ahead of the rest.

 Let’s consider the supply chain as a value network, where supplier-wholesaler-retailer work together as partners.
 Wholesalers play an important part in both the marketing and logistics channels.
 They increase product reach and help suppliers minimize the risk of selling direct to customers.
-They offer warehousing for various product assortments providing both cost and time savings for companies and customers.
+They offer warehousing for various product assortments, providing both cost and time savings for companies and customers.
 They offer insights into customers and competition.

-shutterstock_531893455But what happens when massive market disruption turns world logistics into a tangled Slinky-ball of congestion?
-When everything we’ve learned about supply, demand and consumerism begins to warp?
-Experts say to look to earlier times of economic distress.
+But what happens when massive market disruption turns world logistics into a tangled Slinky-ball of congestion?
+What’s to be expected when everything we’ve learned about supply, demand and consumerism begins to warp?
+Experts say to look to earlier times of economic distress to find the lessons that might have flown under the radar.

 Lessons from previous crises